-The 282-page final report by the Brazilian Aeronautical Accident Investigation and Prevention Center - the Centro de Investigação e Prevenção de Acidentes Aeronáuticos (CENIPA) - concludes that loss of situational awareness by the Embraer Legacy 600 pilots and by the air traffic controllers handling the flights were among several factors that led to the business jet proceeding out of radar and radio contact - and with a nonfunctioning transponder and traffic alert and collision avoidance system (TCAS) - at a flight level that placed it in conflict with the Boeing 737-800.
+The 282-page final report by the Brazilian Aeronautical Accident Investigation and Prevention Center - the Centro de Investigação e Prevenção de Acidentes Aeronáuticos (CENIPA) - concludes that loss of situational awareness by the Embraer Legacy 600 pilots and by the air traffic

-Michael Over the croversial Brazilian report cites as of situational awareness by pilots and controllers.
-Controversial Brazilian report cites loss of situational awareness by
+Midairoverthe Controversial Brazilian report cites Ioss of situational awareness by pilots and controllers.

 The Legacy pilots experienced control difficulties after the collision but were able to land the airplane.
-The 737 descended out of control after losing the outer portion of its left wing.
+The 737 descended out of control after losing the outer portion of its left wing. controllers handling the flights were among several factors that led to the business jet proceeding out of radar and radio contact - and with a nonfunctioning transponder and traffic alert and collision avoidance system (TCAS) - at a flight level that placed it in conflict with the Boeing 737-800.